Plugins in AGK

 CreateRedSquare,0,0,?CreateRedSquare@@YAXXZ,_Z15CreateRedSquarev,_Z15CreateRedSquarev,0,0,?CreateRedSquare@@YAXXZ

 It starts with the name you want to use for this command in Tier 1, this can be anything you like and doesn't have to resemble the exported function name.
 Next is the return type, it must be a single character equal to I, F, or S, representing an Integer, Float, or String return value respectively.
 If the function doesn't return anything use 0 (zero) instead.
 The third field denotes the parameter types, and must contain one character per parameter, using the same characters as mentioned above.
 For example FII would mean the function takes one float and two integer parameters, in that order.
 Or SS would mean it takes two string parameters.
 If the function takes no parameters use 0 (zero) here instead.
 The fourth parameter is the mangled name for the function contained in the Windows DLL (or the clean name depending on how you exported it).
-The fifth parameter is mangled name for the Linux version of the plugin, and the sixth parameter is the mangled name for the Mac version of the plugin.
+The fifth parameter is mangled name, and the sixth parameter is the mangled name for the Mac version of the plugin.
 If the plugin does not exist for any of these platforms then its mangled name can be set to 0.
 (Note that Mac function names have an additional underscore at the start, which you should ignore when filling out this file, for example __ZMyFunc would become _ZMyFunc) The next 2 fields are currently not used and must be set to 0.
 The final parameter is the mangled name for Windows 64-bit plugins, which is sometimes different from the Windows 32-bit version.

 Using a plugin